 The trade setup for the short trade, based on the bearish engulfing pattern is as follows:

-- The stoploss in both the cases will the highest high of P1 and P2, which in this case is at 221.
+- The stoploss in both cases will be the highest high of P1 and P2, which in this case is at 221.

 8.4 – The presence of a doji

-Now here is a very interesting chart.
-From my own personal experience I can tell you, charts like the one shown below are highly profitable.
+Now here is a fascinating chart.
+From my own personal experience, I can tell you, charts like the one shown below are highly profitable.
 One should not miss such trading opportunities